 Benefits and Importance of Nonprofit Investing

 According to research from the MIT Sloan School of Management, only 11.2% of nonprofits hold investment accounts.
-That means nearly 90% of nonprofits aren’t putting their funds to work and are hampering their ability to achieve their mission.
-With the current inflation rate, for most nonprofits with cash reserves in a simple savings account, these funds are likely to not be FDIC insured and actively losing value.
+That means nearly 90% of nonprofits aren’t putting their funds to work, hampering their ability to achieve their mission.

 11.2% of nonprofits hold investment accounts.
 88.8% don't.

-Just as nonprofits fundraise for different reasons, each may have specific goals for investing their reserves.
-Generally, these goals fall into one of three buckets:
+Just as nonprofits fundraise for different reasons, each will have specific goals for investing their reserves.
+Generally, the benefits of nonprofit investing fall into one of three buckets:

-• Cash Reserve Funds: Best practices tell nonprofits that the first step to achieving financial sustainability as an organization is saving 6-12 months of operational reserves.
-This serves as your emergency fund if a grant is lost, a pandemic happens, war, or other situations our of your control that can impact funding.
-In this sense, rather than losing value in a low-interest rate bank account, you can invest for the simple goal of long-term financial stability with unused reserve funds.
+• Growing reserve funds: The first step to achieving financial sustainability as an organization is saving 6-12 months of operational reserves.
+This serves as your emergency fund if your revenue is impacted, such as if you lose a grant or a pandemic happens.
+In this sense, you can invest for the simple goal of long-term financial stability with unused reserve funds.
 High liquidity, low risk, and greatest returns should guide these decisions.
-A good Nonprofit Investment Advisor can help you shop best rates in money market mutual funds, Treasury Bills/Bonds, and even CDs.
+A good Nonprofit Investment Advisor can help you shop for the best rates in money market mutual funds, Treasury Bills/Bonds, and even CDs.

-• Courting Large Gifts.
-Major donors often want their large gifts to have a long-term impact.
-Moreover, they may look to your assets to confirm your financial health.
-A healthy reserve fund invested wisely—especially one that readily accepts endowment and stock donations—can encourage those large gifts by showing your nonprofit’s strategic and thoughtful plan to use their donation for many years to come.
+• Courting large gifts: Major donors may look to your assets to confirm your financial health before donating.
+A healthy reserve fund invested wisely—especially one that readily accepts endowment and stock donations—can encourage large gifts by demonstrating how your nonprofit plans to use donations strategically for many years to come.

-• Building Assets.
-Especially if you don’t own much capital, funding a conservative investment portfolio can also bolster your balance sheet and give your nonprofit more legitimacy while increasing your buying power and impact.
+• Building assets: Especially if you don’t own much capital, funding a conservative investment portfolio can bolster your balance sheet and give your nonprofit more legitimacy while increasing buying power and impact.

 Ultimately, your investment goals will depend on various factors, including your timeline, current assets, and regular fundraising behavior.
-They should also be guided by a sound Investment Policy Statement (IPS).
-A good Nonprofit Investment Advisor should be able to help you craft this at no cost.
-Plan to address these factors in routine conversations with key stakeholders, your board of directors, and your Nonprofit Investment Advisor.
+They should also be guided by a sound Investment Policy Statement (IPS), which a Nonprofit Investment Advisor should create for you at no extra cost.
+Plan to address these goals in routine conversations with key stakeholders, your board of directors, and your Nonprofit Investment Advisor.

 How to Get Started: Steps to Nonprofit Investing